 When this is done correctly the transitions look very natural and are difficult to point out when photographing them.
 I have prepared this plastic spoon to show the effects of the priming layers on thin base coat layers.

 I taped off three areas and primed them black, gray, and white, this exaggerates the transition effect that you achieve with a proper zenithal prime job.
 The difference here is that I have made a hard transition between the tones rather than the smooth transitions that you get from this technique but this will show up quite easily when photographed.

 I have applied much more paint to the end of the spoon next to the handle to show how an opaque layer is less transparent and benefits less from this technique than a proper thin layer.
 Glazing layers of paint over the primer will result in even more dramatic help with your shading.
 You will need to build up those layers over time though.

 These are the things I use and recommend for zenithal priming.

 - A good airbrush like the Paasche Talon or the Badger Sotar 20/20

-- Primer: I really like the premixed airbrush primer from Vallejo you can find prices for Black, White, and Grey over at Amazon.
-Or compare prices over at Noble Knight Games.
-Black primer, White primer, Grey Primer.
+- Primer: I really like the premixed airbrush primer from AK Interactive you can find prices for Black, White, and Grey over at Amazon.

 Zenithal priming is not a silver bullet that will make your model look amazing in one step.
 When it is used as pre-shading, it will get you a few steps ahead, and your transitions can be great.
 You will still want to use a shading step and a highlighting step.